Diamondbacks vs. Red Sox Player Props Betting Odds

 Carroll Stats

-- Corbin Carroll has 14 doubles, a triple, seven home runs, 22 walks and 17 RBI (48 total hits).
-He has stolen 14 bases.
+- Corbin Carroll has recorded 48 hits with 14 doubles, a triple, seven home runs and 22 walks.
+He has driven in 17 runs with 14 stolen bases.

 Carroll Recent Games